jeromesdk/t3sc/README.md

 $ python statistics.py
 ```

 Some pre-trained models can be found [here](http://pascal.inrialpes.fr/data2/tbodrito/t3sc/).
+Two pretrained models are already presents, you can use them.

 ### Example
 To test ICVL with constant noise: